1108Roberto/CareConnect/README.md

    ```

 2. **Initialize the Database**:
    You need to apply the SQL schema from `db/init.sql` to your database.
-You can do this using a MySQL client or by running:
+This can be done using a MySQL client or by running:

    ```bash
    docker exec -i care-connect_db_1 mysql -uroot -pAdminroot123 < db/init.sql